Jacksonville Slip and Fall Lawyers

 Economic damages are those damages that have actual values associated with them — essentially, anything that comes with a bill, receipt, invoice, or financial statement.
 They include all of your medical bills and related costs, such as copayments, prescriptions, assistive devices, physical therapy, and anything else specifically relating to your injuries and recovery.
 In addition, economic damages seek compensation for any impacts to your income or earning capacity, such as lost wages from missed time at work, vacation days or sick leave used to cover these days off, as well as reductions to your actual earning capacity.

 There are many other economic damages, as well, each of which your attorney will help you understand as they compile and calculate them.
 One of the most significant benefits of working with a personal injury attorney in Jacksonville is that you have access to an experienced legal professional who knows where to look to find every possible damage to include in your negotiations with the insurance company, many of which would otherwise be overlooked.

 Non-economic damages are more complicated to calculate, simply because they seek monetary compensation for damages that do not have set, measurable dollar values associated with them.
 For example, one of the most common non-economic damages is “pain and suffering,” a very real impact of an accident that has no market value.
-Your attorney will gather all of the non-economic damages that you have endured, including things like depression, fear, or anxiety following your accident, and will use one of a number of tools available to put a dollar value to them.
+Your premises liability attorney will gather all of the non-economic damages that you have endured, including things like depression, fear, or anxiety following your accident, and will use one of a number of tools available to put a dollar value to them.

 Insurance companies prefer to avoid paying as many non-economic damages as possible, so it is likely that these will be what most of the negotiations are focused on.
 Trying to negotiate non-economic damages on your own — especially while you are recovering from serious injuries — can be overwhelming, so leaving this to an experienced slip and fall lawyer is your best bet.